 - a.
 An item not suitable for reuse or trade-in may be sold via informal bidding, sealed bids, public auction, electronic means, or other sales transaction, whichever is deemed to be in the best interest of the Board. - b.
-Upon receipt of payment from the buyer, the Purchasing Officer will transfer the title of item (when appropriate) by issuing and signing a letter of sale.
+Upon receipt of payment from the buyer, the Director of Procurement and Materials Management will transfer the title of the item (when appropriate) by issuing and signing a letter of sale.